amjd/GenMed/README.md

 GenMed
 ======

-A Textweb app to get information about generic medicines.
+A Textweb app to get information about generic medicine.
 Available at keyword @genmed on 51115.